Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Empirical Evidence

-Note that $t \in \{0,\dots, 8760\}$ with 1 year = 8760 hours rendering the template a \emph{very large single LP modelling each hour of the year}.
-However, technologies like PV, in their capacity ($Cap_{PV}$), do not depend on $t$ which would correspond to the real world intuition that one does not decide and subsequently build new PV for any given hour as it poses a single, fixed-timeframe investment.
-We use heuristics for the SCM-part to produce an approximation to HCA, since no notion of SCM is being provided a-priori.
-We then perform said approximation to produce results in Tab.\ref{table:price}.
-We observe the expected setting of ``dominating technologies'' where PV is being preferred over market-bought electricity, which can lead to an increased risk in working injury or fire (hidden confounders in this case).
-The limitations on PV-production and Market-buy of electricity act as discrepancy counter-measures that require the system to balance out different technologies i.e., while there will still be dominating technologies under price advantages the maximum skew of the portfolio is naturally being protected from being too drastic as both PV and bought electricity are limited in their ``availability'' (e.g.~solar exposure, roof capacity, law regulations etc.) and thus cannot be naively maximized.
+In this final empirical simulation, we consider a \emph{large scale} LP.
+Furthermore, this LP is a general LP, so neither LA nor SP and thereby it does not satisfy \emph{integrality}.
+Our real world based example considers an energy model for modelling the energy portfolio of a single-family house based on actual real world data for demand and commonly used equations from energy systems research \citep{schaber2012transmission} to model the evolution of respective quantities.
+The examined model considers concepts such as photovoltaics (PV), market electricty and heating gas over a year time frame (in hours) and resembles a simplified version of the TIMES model \cite{loulou2005documentation}.
+The optimal solution balances the usage of the different technologies for matching the required demand of the family household such that overall cost is being minimized.
+The specific LP template is given in Tab.\ref{tab:energylpformula}.
+Note the summation and functional dependencies on $t \in \{0,\dots, 8760\}$ with 1 year = 8760 hours rendering the template a \emph{very large single LP modelling each hour of the year} with well over 40,000 constraints and an objective function with over 17,000 terms.
+Still, there are some technologies like for instance PV, in their capacity ($Cap_{PV}$), that do not depend on $t$ which would correspond to the real world intuition that one does not decide and subsequently build new PV for any given hour as it poses a single investment fixed in time.
+Since in this example we cannot specify the underlying SCM to then also identify confounders, as previously done for the LA- and SP-LPs, we need to treat this LP instance differently.
+We use heuristics for the SCM-part to produce an approximation to HCA to overcome the fact that we are not provided with a reasonable SCM a-priori.
+We then perform said approximation to produce an HCA that creates the results presented in Tab.\ref{table:price}.
+We observe the effect which energy-systems researchers call ``dominating technologies,'' where PV is being preferred over market-bought electricity.
+While we do not have a function $h$ this time to evaluate the difference in solutions for the adversary, we can still make the argument that building this many PV modules comes at an increased risk of fire (which could be considered the hidden confounder in this case).
+Another possible interpretation would be risk of working injury for the panel installing workers, since installing the panels usually happens at the upper level height of the house.
+To conclude this example with an important discussion, we want to mention that the limitations on PV-production and Market-buy of electricity act as discrepancy counter-measures that require the system to balance out different technologies i.e., while there will still be dominating technologies under price advantages the maximum skew of the portfolio is naturally being protected from being too drastic as both PV and bought electricity are limited in their `availability' (e.g.~solar exposure, roof capacity, law regulations etc.) and thus cannot be naïvely maximized.
+In other words, we observe that this LP behaves qualitatively a little different when compared to the LA- and SP-LP examples in the sense that this energy system LP is more `balanced' and thus somehow less prone to HCA.
+The aforementioned lack of integrality might be one of the reasons, but there is reason to believe based on the previous argument of the \emph{dynamics of the competing technologies} that this might be the main cause.
+A precise formalization of these aspects is a remaining open problem.